medialab/ural/README.md

 ##### values

-A function yielding the metadata of each url stored in the LRUTrie.
+Method yielding the metadata of each url stored in the LRUTrie.

 ```python
 from ural import LRUTrie